Qiskit/rustworkx/docs/source/networkx.rst

    :header-rows: 1

    * - networkx
-     - retworlx
+     - retworkx
      - Notes
    * - ``add_node()``
      - :meth:`~retworkx.PyDiGraph.add_node`
      - retworkx returns a node index for the newly created node
    * - ``add_nodes_from``
      - :meth:`~retworkx.PyDiGraph.add_nodes_from`
-     - retworkx requires the input to be a list of objects and will returns a list of node indices for the newly created nodes
+     - retworkx requires the input to be a list of objects and will return a list of node indices for the newly created nodes
    * - ``add_edge``
      - :meth:`~retworkx.PyDiGraph.add_edge`
-     - retworkx requires 3 parameters be used the 2 node indices and the payload (networkx works with either 2 or 3)
+     - retworkx requires 3 parameters be used, the 2 node indices and the payload (networkx works with either 2 or 3)
    * - ``add_edges_from``
      - :meth:`~retworkx.PyDiGraph.add_edges_from`,
        :meth:`~retworkx.PyDiGraph.add_edges_from_no_data`,
        :meth:`~retworkx.PyDiGraph.extend_from_edge_list`,
        :meth:`~retworkx.PyDiGraph.extend_from_weighted_edge_list`
-     - retworkx requires a list of either a 3 or 2 tuple (depend on whether weights/data are expected or not).
+     - retworkx requires a list of either a 3 or 2 tuple (depending on whether weights/data are expected or not).
 The difference between the retworkx ``extend_from*`` and ``add_edges_from*`` methods are that the ``extend_from*`` will create new nodes with a weight/data payload of